ahwkuepper/portfolios/README.md

   - Link *portfolios* to Robinhood accounts and retrieve transaction data.
   - Load in Vanguard portfolios (from a CSV file downloaded from a Vanguard account).
   - Create custom portfolios from CSV files with lists of transactions.
-  - Retrieves historical price and volume data from Yahoo!
-Finance.

 Basic methods on historical price data:
   - run rates (e.g., 50-day / 200-day moving average)